fastify/fastify-postgres/README.md

 ### Custom Postgres approach

-1. Set up a database of your choice oin a postgres server of your choice
+1. Set up a database of your choice in a postgres server of your choice
 2. Create the required table using
     ```sql
     CREATE TABLE users(id serial PRIMARY KEY, username VARCHAR (50) NOT NULL);